jcollot2/Dash-Bash-Python/README.md

 for resume, we say to crontab, to execute each 5 min the command.
 And this command say to go to the project folder and then execute our bash script.

 ## Dash
+We have designed a python script that will :

+ - retrieve and format the information stored in the csv file
+ - display 2 graphs, one with price variations and the other with the value of the day's closing.
+ - At 8 p.m., the program will run a script that will create the daily report and compute : Opening price, Closing price, Daily variation, Daily maximum, Daily minimum.